 Inside, handcrafted hardwood cabinetry, premium Ultraleather® furniture, and hand-laid porcelain floor tiles will almost make you forget you’re living in the best class A motorhome.

 And you’ll be able to relax and entertain your favorite shows on a 50” 4K Smart TV in the living room or a 32” LED 1080P Smart TV in the front overhead compartment.

 In terms of everyday convenience, you’ll be able to get your laundry done in the Whirlpool® stacked washer and dryer inside this unit.

 A total of three 15,000 BTU A/C units will help you keep the temperature comfortable inside during the hottest months and an Aqua-Hot® 400D hydronic water and heating system provides in-floor heat throughout the rig.

-Finally, the hitch at the back of this class A diesel is rated to tow up to 15,000 pounds.
+Finally, the hitch at the back of this best class A motorhome for full-time living is rated to tow up to 15,000 pounds.
 So you’ll have plenty of ability to tow another vehicle behind to make it easier to get around once your RV is parked.

 Best Class A Diesel Motorhomes: Forest River Berkshire 34B

 GVWR: 32,400 pounds

 If you’ve ever driven a class A RV, you know that the line down the center of the windshield can be a bit disconcerting and distracting in certain conditions.